Yosef-Ali/betty-organic/ORDER_FLOW_SIMPLIFIED.md

 - Can place orders without creating an account
 - Must provide: Name (optional), Phone (required), Address (required)
 - Orders are submitted directly to the system
-- Admin is automatically notified via WhatsApp
+- Admin can manually check dashboard for new orders
 - Option to create account after order is placed

 ### 2. Signed-In Users